 Throughout campus, you’ll find blue light phones that will connect you to our 24-7 response team.
 If you ever feel unsafe, an escort will meet you within minutes.

-Campus Cruiser and UBER (USC’s Safe Rides Programs)
+Campus Cruiser and Lyft (USC’s Safe Rides Programs)

 You never have to walk home alone at night.
 Call Campus Cruiser to request a free ride.
-During peak hours, we outsource to UBER so you’ll never wait more than 15 minutes.
+During peak hours, USC Transportation outsources to Lyft so you’ll never wait more than 15 minutes.
+See our rideshare safety video for tips when using Lyft or other rideshare services.

 One of the easiest ways to get around USC is by bike.
 We offer a free registration system to minimize the risk of your bike getting lost or stolen.